- Find a Trail

 - Get Involved

-Leaving the lake area, you soon cross State Route 111, and the trail takes on a more rural feel, with vast farm fields on both sides.
-Interstate 255 is the halfway mark for the trail, and crossing under it brings you to the trail's halfway services at the MEPRD trailhead on the outskirts of Collinsville.
-Just when it seems like a more urban environment will prevail, the trail plunges you into wonderful woodlands behind very tidy neighborhoods.
+Leaving the park, you soon cross IL 111, where the trail takes on a more rural feel, with farms on both sides.
+You’ll come upon the trail’s namesake, Schoolhouse Branch, just before you pass under I-255, roughly the halfway mark for the trail.
+About 1.1 miles past the interstate, you’ll arrive at the Metro East Park and Recreation District (MEPRD) trailhead on the outskirts of Collinsville.
+Just when it seems like more suburban sprawl will impinge your view, the trail plunges into woodlands behind very tidy neighborhoods.
 It is quiet through the hardwoods, disguising your proximity to a major interstate.
-The trees occasionally open to offer glimpses of the open fields that mark the landscape beyond the forest.
+The woods occasionally open up to offer glimpses of farm fields bordered by development.

 Loved taking this trail today for some rollerblading.
 I've had trouble finding paths that are smooth, flat, and not too crowded, but this is it!
 The beautiful scenery around the lake was an added bonus.

 I really enjoyed the scenery here as well as the wildlife.
 There are tons of shaded areas along the way and plenty of interesting things to look at.
 We saw a large buck, doe and little fawn as well as some larger birds.

 The ride is really flat and super well-maintained, and Horseshoe Lake was really pretty during golden hour.
 My one caveat: where we parked (the very west end of the trail) didn't feel very safe.When we arrived, there were no other cyclists in the area and there was a dog roaming around without a collar.
 I know this sounds awfully judgy, but I am a St. Louis City resident who lives just off Grand and have seen my fair share of crime.
 Next time we'll just park the car further up the trail near other people.

 Don't let that dissuade you front trying this trail!